SoftwareAG/cumulocity-clients-cs/DeviceSDK/Documentation/REST/hello-world.md

 }
 ```

 Replace &lt;&lt;yourUrl&gt;&gt;, &lt;&lt;yourUser&gt;&gt; and &lt;&lt;yourPassword&gt;&gt; with your URL (e.g. *https://myurl.cumulocity.com*), username and password.

-What does the code in "main" do?
+What does the code in `Main` do?

 -   Line 1 connects the agent to the platform.
 -   Line 2 retrieves a handle to the Cumulocity inventory.
 -   Line 3 creates a new managed object.
 -   Line 4 sets the display name of the new managed object.
 -   Line 5 says that this managed object should be a device (should show up in Device Management).
 -   Line 6 creates the managed object in the inventory.
 This will return the managed object back with a fresh, generated ID.
-(See "Object identity" section in [Cumulocity's domain model](/guides/concepts/domain-model)).
+(See "Object identity" section in [Cumulocity's domain model](https://cumulocity.com/guides/concepts/domain-model/)).
 -   Line 7 prints the URL to the new managed object that has just been stored in the inventory.

 #### Building and running the agent